ysr-hameed/Youtube-Automated-Coding-Shorts/README.md

 - `DAILY_SCHEDULE_TIMES`: optional, explicit comma-separated times (in IST HH:MM) to use instead of randomized scheduling.
 Example: `DAILY_SCHEDULE_TIMES=08:30,12:00,19:00`.
 If this is set, `DAILY_SCHEDULES` is ignored.
 - `SCHEDULE_TIMEOUT_SECONDS`: time in seconds to wait for a scheduled run to complete (default 600).
 Scheduled runs that exceed the timeout are marked as failed and will not be retried automatically.
  - `DAILY_MIN_GAP_MINUTES`: minimum minutes between scheduled runs (default 60, meaning runs are at least 1 hour apart).
+ - `SCHEDULE_ALLOW_MISSED_SECONDS`: scheduled jobs older than this many seconds when the server checks are considered missed and skipped (default 300 seconds).
+This prevents the scheduler from immediately running old tasks on restart.

 ### Database connection tuning